sham-kumar-brainx/PidebienDesignDemo/README.md

 ## License

 The PidebienDesignDemo App is released under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the app as per the terms of the license.

----

-Thank you for using the Mars Photo App.
-We hope you enjoy exploring the fascinating Martian landscapes through the lens of rovers!
-Happy exploring! 🚀🪐